Oxygen Advantage vs. Buteyko Method: The Science, Benefits, and Comparison

 Oxygen Advantage vs. Buteyko Method

 The Buteyko Method is primarily used to correct dysfunctional breathing and address health conditions linked to over-breathing.
-It offers a wide range of therapeutic benefits, some of which include:
+It offers a wide range of therapeutic benefits, including:

 • Asthma: Helps reduce symptoms and reliance on medication by teaching calm, nasal breathing.